-Ferrari driver flees crash scene because he 'couldn't bear to see dream car smashed up'
+A sober Spanish Ferrari 458 driver fled the scene of an accident in Madrid because he "couldn't bear to see his dream car smashed up".

 According to witnesses, González 'staggered' away from the scene clutching his head and mumbling to himself.